turkus/turkus.github.io/_posts/2017-07-04-backbone-marionette-react.md

 });
 ~~~

-That will tell React that Backbone application has been started and we can talk with.
+That will tell the React that the Backbone application has been started and we can talk with it.
 How?
 Let's go to the next step.

 We have something like Backbone.Wreqr ([https://github.com/marionettejs/backbone.wreqr](https://github.com/marionettejs/backbone.wreqr)).
-Now it's depreciated, but which old project isn't? :) After installing it we can use radio channel which is the clue.
+Now it's depreciated, but which old project isn't? :) After installing it we can use radio channel, which is the key element.

-Of course if you're up to date with Marionette, you can use in Marionette v3.x.x built-in radio option with channels ([https://marionettejs.com/docs/v3.0.0/backbone.radio.html#channel](https://marionettejs.com/docs/v3.0.0/backbone.radio.html#channel))
+Of course if you're up-to-date with Marionette, you can use in Marionette v3.x.x built-in radio option with channels ([https://marionettejs.com/docs/v3.0.0/backbone.radio.html#channel](https://marionettejs.com/docs/v3.0.0/backbone.radio.html#channel))

-Now, I'm sure you have implemented msgbus as a module in some kind of this way (if not I suggest to do that):
+Now, I'm sure you have implemented msgbus, as a module, in the following way (if not I suggest to do that):

 ~~~ javascript
 // static/backboneapp/utils/msgbus.js